ethcatherders/PM/All Ethereum Cat Herder Meetings/Meeting 032.md

 ## Actions

-Decide a new time allocation for projects in Consensus 2020.
+- **32.11**—Decide a new time allocation for projects in Consensus 2020.

 # 5. Cat Herders funding through Ecosystem Support Program & Moloch DAO